-- Continuous Enrollment: Maintain continuous enrollment through the duration of the EMSL program. - Grade Point Averages: Maintain minimum iPOS, Graduate, and Cumulative GPAs as outlined in the preceding section of this handbook. - Individual Course Grades: Grades lower than "C" are not allowed for any courses listed on a student's iPOS.
-If a student receives a grade of "D" or lower, then they must re-take the course (if required course) or receive permission to remove and replace the course in their iPOS (if elective course). - Capstone Grade: Per Graduate College policy, students must earn a "B" or higher in EMS 508 and EMS 516.
-If a student fails to receive this grade, they must retake the course the following year or transfer to the MSL program. - Incomplete Grades The School of Sustainability permits only two incompletes on a student's transcript at any time.
-More than two incompletes is cause for academic probation.
-More than two permanent incompletes is grounds for dismissal from the program. - Meet all program deadlines, including:
+- SOS 508 course registration: SOS 508 must be taken in the first session of admission unless this course has been taken successfully within 3 years of the program start date. - Continuous Enrollment: Maintain continuous enrollment through the duration of the MSL program. - Grade Point Averages: Maintain minimum iPOS, Graduate, and Cumulative GPAs as outlined in the preceding section of this handbook. - Individual Course Grades: Grades lower than "C" are not allowed for any courses listed on a student's iPOS.
+If a student receives a grade of "D" or lower, then they must re-take the course (if required course) or receive permission to remove and replace the course in their iPOS (if elective course). - Capstone Grade: Per Graduate College policy, students must earn a "B" or higher in EMS 593.
+If a student fails to receive this grade, they must retake the course.